Republika Srpska–Serbia relations

-Republika Srpska, one of the two entities in Bosnia and Herzegovina, and Serbia relations maintain relations established in 1997.
+Republika Srpska, one of the two entities in Bosnia and Herzegovina, and Serbia maintain relations established in 1997.

 History

 The beginnings of, at the time, informal relations between Republika Srpska and Serbia, can be traced to the formation of Republika Srpska in 1991.
 Serbia’s political support for Bosnian Serbs, and Republika Srpska for that matter, during the Bosnian War was extensive, encompassing diplomatic advocacy, military aid, and economic assistance.
-At the Dayton Agreement, the President of the Serbia Slobodan Milošević represented the Republika Srpska's interests due to the absence of Radovan Karadžić.
+At the Dayton Agreement, the President of Serbia Slobodan Milošević represented the Republika Srpska's interests due to the absence of Radovan Karadžić.
 The Dayton Agreement ensured the right for entities in Bosnia and Herzegovina to establish special parallel relationships with neighboring countries consistent with the sovereignty and territorial integrity of Bosnia and Herzegovina.

 Republika Srpska supports the position of Serbia in the dispute over Kosovo.
 In 2008 Republika Srpska adopted a resolution through which it denounced and refused to recognise the declaration of independence of Kosovo from Serbia.
 In addition, the parliament adopted a resolution stating that in the event that a majority of EU and UN states recognise Kosovo's independence, Republika Srpska would cite the Kosovo secession as a precedent and move to hold a referendum on its own constitutional status within Bosnia and Herzegovina.
 Finally, the resolution called upon all Republika Srpska officials to do everything possible in order to prevent Bosnia and Herzegovina from recognising Kosovo's declaration of independence.

-All-Serb Assembly between Srpska and Serbia was held in 2024 in Belgrade.
+An All-Serb Assembly between Srpska and Serbia was held in 2024 in Belgrade.
 The Declaration on Protection of National, Political Rights, Common Future of Serbian People was adopted.